 -“I understand that you really hope I would stay, and not have to go to work.”

-These statements of acknowledgement bring comfort to a tense situation and show children we are aware of their distaste or disagreement.
-By acknowledging and active listening, we are open to the contrary even if we can’t go along with the contrary.
+These statements of acknowledgment bring comfort to a tense situation and show children we are aware of their distaste or disagreement.
+By acknowledging and actively listening, we are open to the contrary even if we can’t go along with the contrary.
 We listen and nod with an understanding body language.
 This diffuses those moments when our children feel powerless!